-No bats were found in the cave but the entire floor of the cave was covered with bath guano.
+No bats were found in the cave but the entire floor of the cave is covered with bath guano.
 Locals say lots of bats were living in the cave thirty years ago.
-The small pool mentioned in Stephanides' book was not found or was dissapeared.
+The small pool mentioned in Stephanides' book was not found or was disapeared.

-It is interesting to mention that the stalactites and other decoration in the cave have grown faster than the regular 0,5 centimetres each century, over the past 110 years.
+It is interesting to mention that the stalactites and other decorations in the cave have grown faster than the regular 0.5 centimetres each century, over the past 110 years.
 It is known that some stalacitites are able to grow 1 centimetre each year.
 These although are exceptions!